 - Hammer drilling in concrete, brick, or other masonry

 - Drilling in wood

 - Drilling in ceramics, plastics, fiberglass, and laminates

 - Drilling in metals

 - Mixing paint

-VARIABLE SPEED SWITCH
+VARIABLE SPEED SWITCH TRIGGER

-To turn the drill ON, depress the variable speed switch.
-To turn it OFF, release the switch.
+To turn the drill ON, depress the variable speed switch trigger.
+To turn it OFF, release the variable speed switch trigger.

 VARIABLE SPEED